 Note: Wellness Counsellor services are only available to students who live in Ontario due to provincial regulatory requirements.

-Navi is a virtual agent that help students navigate mental health supports at the University of Toronto.
-Navi is an informational tool for wayfinding, and does not provide advice, counselling nor does it make any diagnosis.
+Navi is a virtual agent that help students navigate university resources and mental health supports at the University of Toronto.
+Navi is an informational tool, and does not provide advice, counselling nor does it make any diagnosis.
 If students would like to speak to someone, Navi highlights a suite of resources that students can connect with 24/7.

 Student Mental Health Website